-We recognize the relevance of mathematics in the modern world, and that its continued growth relies on the contributions of men and women from many cultures.
+We recognize the relevance of mathematics in the modern world, and that its continued growth relies on the contributions of people from many cultures.

-We'll encourage you to be an active participant in your own learning, to work both independently and in collaboration with your classmates.
+We'll encourage you to be an active participant in your own learning and to work both independently and in collaboration with your classmates.
 We'll help you gain a deeper understanding of coursework rather than focus on short-term memorization techniques.
-We'll challenge you to become a better problem solver, and to recognize that math can be fun.
+We'll challenge you to become a better problem solver and to recognize that math can be fun.
 Our curriculum is rigorous, and we provide the support necessary to meet these high standards.

 M.A., Villanova University

 M.S., University of Phoenix

 Ed.D., Columbia University, Teachers College

 B.A., Austin College

 B.S., Moscow Inst of Eng Physics (Inst of Atomic Energy, Obninsk)

 M.A.T., The College of New Jersey